OWASP/owasp-mastg/weaknesses/MASVS-NETWORK/MASWE-0048.md

 ## Overview

-Applications that transmit data using insecure non-HTTP protocols—such as FTP, SMTP, or unencrypted TCP sockets—are vulnerable to interception, eavesdropping, and manipulation by attackers.
+Applications that transmit data using insecure non-HTTP protocols such as FTP, SMTP, or unencrypted TCP sockets are vulnerable to interception, eavesdropping, and manipulation by attackers.
 These protocols lack built-in encryption and authentication mechanisms, allowing sensitive information to be exposed during transmission.
 Without proper security measures, data sent over these channels can be easily accessed by unauthorized parties.

 ## Impact